The Legend of Zelda: A Link to the Past

-The Legend of Zelda: A Link to the Past is an action-adventure game developed and published by Nintendo for the Super Nintendo Entertainment System.
-It is the third game in The Legend of Zelda series and was released in 1991 in Japan and 1992 in North America and Europe.
+is a 1991 action-adventure game developed and published by Nintendo for the Super Nintendo Entertainment System (SNES).
+It is the third game in The Legend of Zelda series, following 1987's Zelda II: The Adventure of Link, and is the first entry in the series to be released for the SNES.

 The story is set many years before the events of the first two Zelda games.
 The player assumes the role of Link as he journeys to save Hyrule, defeat the demon king Ganon, and rescue the descendants of the Seven Sages.
-It returns to a top-down perspective similar to the original The Legend of Zelda, dropping the side-scrolling gameplay of Zelda II: The Adventure of Link.
-It introduced series staples such as parallel worlds and items including the Master Sword.
+It returns to a top-down perspective similar to the original The Legend of Zelda, dropping the side-scrolling gameplay of The Adventure of Link.
+It also introduced series staples such as parallel worlds and items including the Master Sword.